AmeenCodes01/PromisePool/storyboard.md

 so I should get total sessionDatas. then derive datas for pie & bar chart eh.

 I should ponder on how offline sessions are added

+----bugs----
+[] roomdropdown phone responsiveness issue
+[] secLeft show same in each room, make secLeft a object in zustand store.